 - p.
+68

-68 Bar 14 R.H.
-It is best to sound grace-note b1 simultaneously with a in the L.H. - ^{p.69} Bar 23 R.H.
-Grace-note $d\#^1$ should be played simultaneously with B in the L.H. - p.
+Bar 14 R.H.
+It is best to sound grace-note b1 simultaneously with a in the L.H. - $^{p.69}$ Bar 23 R.H.
+Grace-note d^{} should be played simultaneously with B in the L.H. - p.
 70 Bar 29 R.H.
-While deciding to opt for the ossia variant it is necessary to accentuate the f##2 note in the chord so as not to obliterate melodic progression f#2-f#2-g#2.
+While deciding to opt for the ossia variant it is necessary to accentuate the $f\#^2$ note in the chord so as not to obliterate melodic progression $f\#^2-f\#^2-g\#^2$.

-Bar 33, 48, 66, 82 and 90 R.H. tr = 🔨
+Bar 33, 48, 66, 82 and 90 R.H. tr = ...

-^{p.
-73} Bar 54 R.H.
-The execution of grace-note $g\#^1$ simultaneously with the third $e-g\#^1$ in the L.H. is more in keeping with the style.
+Bar 54 R.H.
+The execution of grace-note g#1 simultaneously with the third e-g#1 in the L.H. is more in keeping with the style.

+Bar 55 R.H.
+Execution of the trill:

-p.
-74 Bars 58-61 R.H.
+- P. 74 Bars 58-61 R.H.
 The versions given above the main text, and marked with numbers 1-3, correspond to Chopin's variants added in three pupils' copies of the Concerto.
 This fact compels the performer to select a version which he finds most suitable both musically and from the viewpoint of execution.
-The following remarks might prove useful for making the decision:s

-- the main text remains the basic and most certain version;

-- the way in which the notes in the variant are arranged in relation to L.H. does not always have to strictly correspond to the synchronisation of both hands; this pertains predominantly to the repeated notes $c\#^3$ in variants 1 and 2, where the moment of beginning and ending those repetitions, their tempo and even number could, in the editors' opinion, be subjected to certain oscillations;

-- the record in bar 61 (variant 1) could be regarded as incomplete (a sketch?, a scheme?, a beginning?); this is why it appears permissible to replace it with the arpeggio given at the bottom of the page;

-- the alternative placings of variant 3 (in bar 59 and 61) exclude each other; its performance in both these bars is thus unacceptable.
+The following remarks might prove useful for making the decision:s - the main text remains the basic and most certain version; - the way in which the notes in the variant are arranged in relation to L.H. does not always have to strictly correspond to the synchronisation of both hands; this pertains predominantly to the repeated notes $c\#^3$ in variants 1 and 2, where the moment of beginning and ending those repetitions, their tempo and even number could, in the editors' opinion, be subjected to certain oscillations; - the record in bar 61 (variant 1) could be regarded as incomplete (a sketch?, a scheme?, a beginning?); this is why it appears permissible to replace it with the arpeggio given at the bottom of the page: - the alternative placings of variant 3 (in bar 59 and 61) exclude each other; its performance in both these bars is thus unacceptable. - p.
+79

-p.
-79 Bar 98 R.H.
+Bar 98 R.H.
 It is best to begin the turn from the main note.